cynnefo/copypastewisdom.github.io/_posts/azure/2015-01-25-azure-powershell-cli-tools.md

 azure account download
 {% endhighlight %}

 This will launch your default browser.
-Signing with your live credentials and download the settings file
+Signin with your live credentials and download the settings file
 {% highlight bash %}
 azure account import "E:\Azure Pass-1-25-2015-credentials.publishsettings"
 {% endhighlight %}